ThisIsMissEm/node-websocket-server/README.md

 		  });
 		});

-		// Handle HTTP Requests:
-		server.addListener("request", function(req, res){
+		// Handle HTTP Requests that don't UPGRADE to websockets server.addListener("request", function(req, res){
 		  res.writeHead(200, {'Content-Type': 'text/plain'});
-		  res.end('This is, infact a websocket server, but we can do http!\n');
+		  res.end('We can handle normal connections too!\n');
 		});

 Coupled with a websocket client like the `example.html`, and you have a working websocket chat client (sort of.)